-IBM MERA studies innovative ways of measuring an individual’s vital signs such as heart rate, heart rate variability, and respiratory rate.
-It answers basic health-related questions and determines whether an individual has fallen down by reading the results of an accelerometer.
+IBM MERA measures an individual’s vital signs such as heart rate and respiratory rate.
+It determines whether an individual has fallen by reading the results of an accelerometer.

 Source: Rice and IBM Explore Watson-Powered Robot Designed to Aid Elderly and Caregivers